kanishka2330/SQLiteDb/README.md

 # SQLiteDb
 ## General info
-The project focuses on creating an SQLite database in the Android app and adding data to that database in the Android app.
+The project focuses on creating an SQLite database and adding data through the Android application.
-Operations such as the basic CRUD (Create, Read, Update, and Delete) operation with SQLite Database are performed in Android.
+Operations such as the basic CRUD (Create, Read, Update, and Delete) are performed in here.